dea-d/specification/specification.md

 ## Client API

-### Posting a message
+### Posting a post

-Posting a new message can be accomplished by the following:
+Posting a new post can be accomplished by the following:

 ```json
 {